-Quarters ended March 31 2010 to June 30 2011 are under IFRS; quarters ended September and December 2009 are under Canadian GAAP.
+Quarters ended March 31 2010 to September 30 2011 are under IFRS; quarter ended December 2009 is under Canadian GAAP.

 Revenues have been increasing consistently since Q3 (September 2010) mainly because of the Company made an expansion of 50% in its mill capacity to 1,500 tonnes per day from 1,000 tonnes.
 In addition Revenues show the impact of metal prices increase.
-During Q4 (December 2010) there was a net loss of \$7,247,065 mainly due to the effect of buying back the silver stream purchase agreement from Silver Wheaton Cayman.
+During Q4 (December 2010) there was a net loss of \$ 7,247,606 mainly due to the effect of buying back the silver stream purchase agreement from Silver Wheaton Cayman.